-In providing this document, we intend to create a roadmap for you to use in order to gain a basic understanding of common ethical, medical, and legal terminology, the major provisions of Ohio law as it relates to advance medical directives, and some special considerations that you as a person of faith who holds specific pro-life beliefs may want to consider in terms of both standard legal documents and medical terms.
+In providing this document, we intend to create a roadmap for you to use in order to gain a basic understanding of common ethical, medical and legal terminology, the major provisions of Ohio law as it relates to advance medical directives, and some special considerations that you as a person of faith who holds specific pro-life beliefs may want to consider in terms of both standard legal documents and medical terms.
 We also want to provide you with a tool to help start an end-of-life conversation and move beyond the fears that often guide them.
-Finally, we want to provide prolife and faithful Ohioans with a model form that can be used with or without the assistance of an attorney to indicate your wishes if you are not able to make decisions for yourself.
-We do want to note that it is not possible to develop a resource that conforms to every denomination, so if you have specific questions please speak with your faith leader.
+Finally, we want to provide pro-life and faithful Ohioans with a model form that can be used with or without the assistance of an attorney to indicate your wishes if you are not able to make decisions for yourself.